This post may contain affiliate links. When you purchase through these links, I earn a small commission at no additional cost to you.

 3 | Wrist Weights

 As I mentioned above, using wrist weights is a great way to improve cheer motions because it forces the muscles to be more engaged.
 The muscles then remember this extra work once you take the weights off.
 Practice with wrist weights to build up muscle and make it easier to keep motions sharp, even toward the end of a game our routine when you start to get fatigued.
+Here is a great pair of simple, affordable wrist weights!

 4 | Hold and Resist Test